HashedVsy/Notepadly/README.md

 ### Porting it over to a USB so you can install it
 1. Get the installer(if your pc cant run the installer, Build it from source.)
 2. Run the installer/Run the .exe that comes when you build it.

+### Verifying the Installer
+The SHA256 of the SimplyNotepad.py is B23B7F4C8D983C53F64643B97DEFEC50929865E893AF06A05ACE530AD7AE6D04.
+If your output matches but only the capitalization isnt right, that doesnt matter. the thing is the output ITSELF.
+The installers one is E430498C5D1AA3DE9DFCCCF048994413FCC5AA5F0F9EDEEA6BA3545F13C03E65

 ### Contributing
 Contributions are welcome!